jagreenwood/open-weather-kit/README.md

 For general infomation on JWT please visit https://jwt.io

-That being said, the recommended packge to handle this task is Vapor's [jwt-kit](https://github.com/vapor/jwt-kit).
+That being said, the recommended package to handle this task is Vapor's [jwt-kit](https://github.com/vapor/jwt-kit).
 Here is how to set that up:

 Implement model conforming to `JWTPayload`